avlo/superconductor/README.md

 ### Step 1 of 2: Create a new event handler/service: _(the Polymorphic way)_

-Define a new class for your service which implements [EventServiceIF\<T extends EventMessage>](src/main/java/com/prosilion/nostrrelay/service/event/EventServiceIF.java) interface:
+Define a new class for your service which implements _[EventServiceIF\<T>](src/main/java/com/prosilion/nostrrelay/service/event/EventServiceIF.java)_ interface:

 ```java
 public interface EventServiceIF<T extends EventMessage> {